Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Finsler structure in the sense of Neeb--Upmeier

-\item The \textbf{Finsler metric} in Finsler manifolds can be defined as usual way; see e.g. \cite{Upm85}.
+\item The \textbf{Finsler metric} in Finsler manifolds can be defined in the usual way; see e.g. \cite{Upm85}.
 Let $ M $ be a $ C^1 $ Finsler manifold.
 The associated Finsler metric $ d_M $ in each component of $ M $ is defined by